MegaChess Manufacturer and Distributor of Giant Chess Pieces!

 Sitting through "The Order of the Phoenix", I was astounded at how Harry could command the silent attention of so many kids by walking in on a giant chess game.
 At the time, I didn't know how Harry did it, but I knew I was in the presence of an unstoppable marketing machine that knew the inner workings of a child's psyche -- so I paid attention, too.

-The answer came to me when I put Harry together with an episode years earlier.
-My daughter had just taken her Christmas present, a sit-in truck, out of its box.
+The answer came to me when Peter put Harry together with an episode years earlier.
+Peter's daughter had just taken her Christmas present, a sit-in truck, out of its box.
 She then piled into the box with her stuffed animal friends, and went for a ride.
 It soon had cutout windows, and over a period of a week was worn to shreds.
 The box started out as a truck, soon became a cottage, then a space ship, a tank while shared with her brother, and countless other things.
 Cast aside, the truck waited patiently for the box to fall apart, because it could only be a truck.